vpovarna/product-terraform-module/README.md

   port    = "18010"
 }
 ```
-Run `terrafom init` to initialize the provider
+Run `terraform init` to initialize the provider

 ## Add terraform version constrains inside the module
 Add the following block inside the terraform.tf file.